Sutta Nipata: Context

-Asita predicting the greatness of Siddhartha Gautama as described in Nalaka sutta of Sutta Nipata, Rietberg Museum, Zurich, Switzerland.
+Asita predicting the greatness of Siddhartha Gautama as described in Nālaka sutta of Sutta Nipāta, Rietberg Museum, Zurich, Switzerland.

 Some scholars believe that it describes the oldest of all Buddhist practices.
 Others such as the American Theravada Buddhist monk Bhikkhu Bodhi and K. R. Norman agree that it contains much early material.
 In the Chinese Buddhist canon, a version of the Aṭṭhakavagga has survived.
 Fragmentary materials from a Sanskrit version of the Nipata also survive.
 The Niddesa, a commentary in two parts on the contents of the Atthaka Vagga and portions of the Parayana Vagga, is included in the Pali Canon as a book of the Khuddaka Nikāya.
 This commentary is traditionally attributed to Śāriputra, and its presence in the canon is regarded as evidence of the relatively early composition of the Sutta Nipāta.